tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ContentType MAY be coalesced into a single TLSPlaintext record, or a single message MAY be fragmented across several records).
 Alert messages ({{alert-protocol}}) MUST NOT be fragmented across records.
+Peer receiving an alert message fragmented across two records MUST send a fatal "decode_error" and close the connection.

 %%% Record Layer